Levittown, Pennsylvania: History

 The community's otherwise placid exterior was again disturbed during the so-called suburban gas riots of June 1979 in the wake of the Camp David Peace Accords, which resulted in a second embargo by Arab oil-producing nations.
 The unrest occurred June 24–25, 1979, as lines swelled and tempers flared in the heart of Levittown at an intersection known as Five Points, a location then surrounded by six service stations, two of which were severely damaged by vandalism in the riots.
 The two days of riots made national headlines and were mentioned (although not directly by name) in the draft of an address to the nation that was to have been delivered by President Jimmy Carter on July 5, 1979.

 A baseball team from Levittown won the Little League World Series in 1960.
 Levittown American beat an opponent from Fort Worth, Texas, to win the honor.

 Of the five public pools built by Levitt & Sons and operated by the Levittown Public Recreation Association (LPRA), four were closed in 2002, with the exception being one located in the Pinewood section.
 LPRA Headquarters (and other landmarks) of this prototypical post-war suburb of sometimes mythic importance have been the focus of historic preservation efforts.
 Since 2002, studies have been underway to establish the Levittown Historic District.

 Since its inception in 1988, the Bucks County St. Patrick's Day Parade has been held in Levittown.
-Every year, the parade steps off from St Joseph the Worker Church, and proceeds two miles (3 km) on New Falls Road to Conwell-Egan Catholic High School.
+Every year, the parade steps off from St Joseph the Worker Church, and proceeds two miles (3 km) on New Falls Road to Conwell–Egan Catholic High School.
 St Joseph the Worker Church has since been torn down.

 Levittown Shopping Center

 Levittown Shop-a-Rama, the 1955 Levittown Shopping Center in Tullytown was a 60-acre L-shaped pedestrian mall at the edge rather than the center of Levittown, with two strips of stores faced the 6,000-car parking lot with a courtyard that had green spaces, benches, and entrances to the stores.
-The center's largest, anchor department store (Pomeroys, which was acquired by Boscov's) and other chain retailers such as Food Fair, Woolworth's, JC Penney, Kresges, Yards, Lobel's, W.T.
+The center's largest, anchor department store (Pomeroys, which was acquired by Boscov's) and other chain retailers such as Food Fair, Woolworth's, JC Penney, Kresge, Yards, Lobel's, W.T.
 Grant, Pep Boys, and Sears were Levitt-favored tenants.

 The shopping center began a slow decline in the mid-1970s from which it never recovered with the building of the Oxford Valley Mall.
 The mall, located just north of Levittown, in Langhorne in Middletown Township, drew shoppers away from the older Levittown facility, given Oxford Valley's much larger size and enclosed shopping environment.
 In 2002, the redeveloped site of the Shop-a-rama was reopened as the Levittown Town Center.
 The completed facility contains 468675 sqft of retail space.